-It's better to have professional help to deal with a situation like this.
+It's better to have professional help to deal with complex trauma like this.
 I know it's not fair that you should have to work to get yourself out of the situation while she makes out to everyone that you are the nasty one and she is the poor victim of an ungrateful child.
 But life is not fair.
 Bad things happen to nice people.
 The bad guy doesn't always lose.

 An expert in the field will speed your recovery up a lot, will help you to avoid the common mistakes and pitfalls when dealing with the abuse of psychopaths and narcissists and will also help you to question things that you may not think to question on your own.
 It is a very specialized area and trying to undo a pseudopersonality on your own is, for all practical purposes, impossible.